chatterbox/More-Persuasive-Explanation-Method-For-End-to-End-Driving-Models/README.md

 The "train" folder and the "need bdd100k_labels_images_train_zhang625.json" in \object_based_E2EDMs\extract object info from BDD100K\BDD_object_position_info can be  downloaded by this URL: https://drive.google.com/drive/folders/1E04XQStWZtvg6zjDgMjh6xoYyxzAwDHR?usp=share_link.

 The "original_image.zip" mentioned in "Access_readme-eng.docx" can be downloaded by this URL: https://drive.google.com/file/d/1EclBmmbWywEDCz9vXeJ-K8QGEvm4gNBw/view?usp=share_link.

+The datasets used for training the pixel-based E2EDMs and generating object-level explanations can be downloaded by this URL: https://drive.google.com/file/d/1AKjVK2F1e0_YwvawEaSch06erRvyzgiy/view?usp=share_link.